oracle/json-in-db/MongoExamples/README.md

-# Autonomous Database JSON from Java
+# Autonomous JSON Database - Oracle API for MongoDB

 This directory contains examples of how to store and access JSON collections from a Java program using a MongoDB client.